wiloon/blog/content/post/archive-0/2012-04-08-jarwar-ear.md

 <span style="text-decoration: underline;">JavaBean</span>: JavaBeans are reusable software components for Java that can be manipulated visually in a builder tool.
 Practically, they are classes written in the Java programming language conforming to a particular convention.
 They are used to encapsulate many objects into a single object (the bean), so that they can be passed around as a single bean object instead of as multiple individual objects.
 A JavaBean is a Java Object that is serializable, has a nullary constructor, and allows access to properties using getter and setter methods.

-Metadata: Metadata is a means to describe the data files.It provides information about a certain item&#8217;s content, such as: means of creation, purpose of the data, time and date of creation, creator or author of data, placement on a network (electronic form) where the data was created, what standards used (ISO9000), etc.
+Metadata: Metadata is a means to describe the data files.It provides information about a certain item's content, such as: means of creation, purpose of the data, time and date of creation, creator or author of data, placement on a network (electronic form) where the data was created, what standards used (ISO9000), etc.

-&#8212;
+-

 **JAR**: